Is your brain crying out for something fun to do?

 And do you happen to have a writing tool handy, along with something to write on?

 Maybe you’re thinking, “I’m not completely hopeless at drawing, but I’m no expert, either.
 So, what are some really easy things to draw?”

 Or you might wonder where can you find ideas for easy things to draw that look hard (so that if anyone happens to notice, they’ll say things like, “How are you so good at drawing that?”
 Bonus!)

-You won’t have to scroll down too far to see the related YouTube videos, along with pictures of easy things to draw.
+You won’t have to scroll down too far to see the related YouTube videos, along with pictures of easy things to draw step by step.

 Whether you’re decorating a folder or doodling in a notebook or sketching a temporary tattoo on your hand, think of this article as a varied and fun sampling of your options.